almarklein/asgineer/docs/asgi.rst

 your code, and you select a server (like Uvicorn, Hypercorn, Daphne) based on how fast/reliable/secure you want it to be.

-ASGI is Like WSGI, but for async.
+ASGI is like WSGI, but for async.

 In particular, the main part of an ASGI application looks something like this: